 At Blenheim Palace International Horse Trials, we aim to provide an accessible environment for all visitors, including the elderly, those with young children or people with disabilities.

 Where possible, we are happy to make special arrangements and assist with any requirements, but these must be made in advance of the event.
 There is a disabled car park which is the closest car park to the entrance and will have plenty of parking available.
-Mobility scooters can be booked here and the pick-up location will be in the disabled car park.
+Mobility scooters can be booked in advance and the pick-up location will be in the disabled car park.

 Please email Info.Blenheim@thejockeyclub.co.uk for more information.